 Connections in and out of the city in the depths of winter aren’t fantastic, and the long, cold winters are harsher here than further south.

-If you’re looking for a city that seriously acts like one giant village, Saskatoon is easily one of the top choices.
+If you’re looking for a city that seriously acts like a giant village, Saskatoon is easily a top choice.

 Much of Saskatoon is based around communal living.

 There are huge numbers of public parks, playgrounds, and public sports grounds.

 There’s even a hugely successful weekly farmers market for local produce as well as public swimming pools in the summer and many festivals, including comedy, Shakespeare, music, and agricultural events.

 Agriculture is a major employer in the area, including livestock and mineral mining.

 However, the job market has expanded into IT, biotech, and manufacturing in recent years, meaning jobs are easy to find and well-paid.